qntoni/nodejs-cli-for-passbolt/README.md

     npm install
     ```

-3. Adjust `./config/default.js` file to point the right API endpoint and set up other revelant configurations.
-4. Update `./env` with the correct private key passphrase and server url
+3. Update `./env` with the correct private key passphrase and server url
-5. Import the private key file to `./config/key/`
+4. Import the private key file to `./config/key/`

 ## Usage